Current Foundation Repair project

-Our mission is to repair or replace the bad sections of the foundation as we have the funding to do so.
-Luckily, with help from our members and a bequeathment, we have raised the funding to repair two very bad sections in the failing original brick foundation.
+Our mission is to continue to repair or replace the bad sections of the foundation.
+Luckily, with help from our members and a bequeathment, we have raised the funding and have almost completed the repairs two very bad sections 3 ( still need to repoint the bricks). and 3a ( see below) in the failing original brick foundation.

 We need your help to raise the additional funding for the repair of 3b -the sun porch.